gems-project/External-Data-Usage-Agreement/README.md

 # 1. How your DATA will be used

 All contributed DATA will be used solely for the purposes of the Project, including:

 > Data harmonization and quality control

 > Descriptive analyses and summary statistics

-> Method development and benchmarking
+> Comparative and methodological research

-> Scientific analyses supporting the development of GreenFeed guidelines
+> Scientific analyses supporting the development of guidelines for GreenFeed users

 DATA may be shared among Consortium members for research activities consistent with the DUA.